Peanut Butter Dog Treats + Video

 Ingredients

-• 1 cup creamy peanut butter, I like using a all-natural one
+• 1 cup creamy peanut butter, (use an all-natural, xylitol-free variety)

 • 1 large egg